algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 }
   ```

+IsrGPS

 ## Algorithm

-We don't need to forecast what is in the 'void setup()' function.
-This is just all the initializations of the different components and libraries, and the setting of what is the initial state of the device.

-Now, the algorithm itself, the main loop of the firmware[^3], is available in this diagram (please forgive the size !) :
+The `void setup()` function is not part of the algorithm itself.
+Its only purpose is to import the required libraries and headers and describe the program's initial state.

+This leaves the core of the algorithm, the `void loop()` function:
 ![algorithm diagram](data/algorithm-main-loop-diagram.png)

 It allows :
-- the battery consumption's management
+- To manage the battery consumption
-- execute parallel tasks when a theft is detected
+- To execute parallel tasks when a theft is detected
-- to take advantage of the NFC[^7]
+- To take advantage of the NFC[^7]

 ## Power Management